henryw374/cljc.java-time/README.md

 ### Java 9

-New methods were added in Java 9 - these are not included in this library because according to the [Clojure Survey](https://clojure.org/news/2020/02/20/state-of-clojure-2020) about half of Clojure users are still on Java 8 :(
+A couple of new methods were added to `java.time` in Java 9 - these are not included in this library because according to the [Clojure Survey](https://clojure.org/news/2020/02/20/state-of-clojure-2020) about half of Clojure users are still on Java 8 :(